tyrantdavis/roccitt/README.md

 # Roccitt

-### inspired by Reddit and built with Ruby and Ruby on Rails.
+### Inspired by Reddit and built with Ruby and Ruby on Rails.
+It is a web app that enables users to create topics, posts, and comments.
+It also features voting and favoriting posts as well as receiving notifications on topics and posts.
+It also includes a feature for adding Gravatars to user profiles.

 ## [Demo Site](https://roccitt.herokuapp.com)